Complete Regularity: Kopperman's duality {\it \`{a} la quantale}: Topological notions in

 \end{enumerate} \end{lemma}

 Denote ${\bm}_K, {\bm}_F$ and ${\bm}_R$ the full subcategories of ${\bf M}_\boldt$ satisfying the conditions of part (a), (b) and (c) from the above lemma, respectively.
+It is straightforward to show that the categories $\emph{\bm}_K, \emph{\bm}_F$ and $\emph{\bm}_R$ are reflective subcategories of $\emph{\bm}_\boldt$.
 As aforementioned, complete regularity also has a metric counterpart: symmetry.
 However, their equivalence will be neither straightforward as the ones above nor an `if, and only if,' statement.
 Before we establish this equivalence we will focus momentarily on other basic topological constructions in ${\bf M}_\boldt$.